jtrein/pension-tracker/README.md

   - Graphs inside bounded "cards" with some depth (e.g. slight shadow)
   - Improve styling of tooltip labels: The x axis value is too light on a white background.
   - Use colours which play well with one another
-- Tests: I like to write tests first, or at least alongside development of a unit of code, but given the time I decided to leave it until the end.
-  - Write unit tests for each `lib` function
-  - Write unit tests for each component
-  - Write component integration tests from a higher component level in the tree (e.g. `page.tsx`)